Our Services

 Why does a veterinary dentistry require a general anesthetic?

-What about teeth that need to be pulled?
+What happens when teeth need to be pulled?

 So they are not all treated exactly the same.

-But most extractions require local anesthesia (or similar to the “freezing” that you get at the dentist).
+But along with general anesthesia, most extractions also require local anesthesia (or similar to the “freezing” that you get at the dentist).
 In veterinary dentistry, this decreases the amount of anesthetic gas required to keep the patient anesthetized.
 It also improves the patient’s comfort level during recovery and beyond.Other analgesics are given during and post-operatively as well as following the procedure for 2-3 days, depending on the patient (and on the extraction).

 Extractions of multi-rooted teeth usually require cutting them into their individual root/crown sections.
 This allows each piece to be manipulated separately.